datalad-handbook/book/docs/basics/101-105-install.rst

 to the original repository shared on GitHub.
 Because an installed dataset knows the dataset it was installed from, your local dataset clone can be updated from its origin, and thus get the new recordings, should there be some.
-Later in this handbook, we will see examples of this.
+Later in this book, we will see examples of this.

 .. index::
    pair: update here-document; in a terminal